suarezvictor/CflexHDL/README.md

 `$ make verilator` should bring the same window but at slower FPS

-`$ make load` synths and loads the bitstream on the Cyclone IV device, with a PC monitor compatible DVI output (uses LVDS signals and simple capacitor coupling).
-You should be able to see both running at 60 FPS*, side to side on your PC and FPGA!!!<br><br>
+`$ make load` synths and loads the bitstream on the Arty board with a VGA PMOD on JB-JC.
+You should be able to see your PC and FPGA both running at 60 FPS*, side to side!!!<br><br>
+For the DE0-Nano, use `$ make BOARD=de0nano bitstream load`, the board outputs DVI signals at LVDS levels (use a simple capacitor coupling)
+<br><br>
 *_To limit FPS, set vsync to true when calling fb_init on simulator_main.cpp_